How to Evaluate and Repair Your HVAC System After a Coastal Storm in Wilmington NC

 Outdoor Unit Assessment

-Technicians check for water intrusion evidence by looking for sediment lines, debris lodged in the unit, and water staining.
+Qualified technicians check for water intrusion evidence by looking for sediment lines, debris lodged in the unit, and water staining.
 They test electrical components including contactors, capacitors, and the compressor.
 Refrigerant pressures get measured to identify leaks.
 The condenser fan motor gets tested for proper operation and bearing noise.

 Indoor Equipment Evaluation